 Onsite backup vs Offsite backup

 Onsite backup refers to storing data on a storage device such as hard drives and on-site servers.
 On the other hand, offsite backup is the practice of storing your data using the cloud.
 This means that your data is stored in remote locations that you can access as long as you have a stable internet connection.
+Data backup on cloud or data backup online is considerably safer and cost-effective since hardware for a local server can be costly.

 Is one better than the other?
 It depends.
 Where you store your data depends on your business’ needs as each business has its unique requirements.
 The best thing to do is to look into your business and determine whether an onsite backup, an offsite backup, or a combination of both is right for your needs.